 3. Increased Chance of Lease Renewal

 Since not as many rentals accommodate pet owners, tenants with pets are known to rent long-term.
-Going through pet screening can be a rigorous experience.
+Going through a pet screening can be a rigorous experience.
 It can also be stressful to keep moving around and disturb a pet’s sense of familiarity in an environment.
 Thus, pet owners often opt to renew their leases.

 Risks of Welcoming Pets in your Property